Where are ttp’s enrichment days held?

 Can we cancel the booking?

-Yes, schools may cancel the booking up until the amendment/cancellation deadline which is 28 days before the event date.
+Yes, schools may cancel the booking at any point up to the cancellation deadline which is normally 28 days before the event date.
 Bookings made after the normal cut-off dates are dealt with on a case by case basis.
 Full details are on the booking confirmation, please check this carefully as after the deadline, the school is liable for all the tickets that have been booked.

 Please note, we do not accept cancellations over the phone.
-This must be done by email or letter.
+This must be done by email.

 Are there exceptions to the cancellation policy?